Vote by Mail FAQs

-You may drop off your Vote by Mail ballot at any polling location in the county, any city hall or at any of the three Voting Centers (Redwood City, San Mateo and South San Francisco) before 8 p.m.
+You may drop off your Vote by Mail ballot at any Vote Center in the County, any city hall or at any of the four Voting Centers (Redwood City, San Mateo, East Palo Alto, and South San Francisco) before 8 p.m.
 Election Day and it will be counted.

 What should I do if I think my Vote by Mail ballot will not arrive at the San Mateo County Registration & Elections Division by the 8 p.m. deadline?

 You may come use our 24-hour ballot drop box located at 40 Tower Road in San Mateo up until 8 p.m. on Election Day.
-Also, on Election Day, you may return your Vote by Mail ballot to any polling place, city hall or Voting Center in San Mateo County between the hours of 7 a.m. to 8 p.m.
+Also, on Election Day, you may return your Vote by Mail ballot to any Vote Center, Ballot Drop-Off Box location, or city hall in San Mateo County between the hours of 7 a.m. to 8 p.m.

 What should I do if I cannot return my Vote by Mail ballot myself and it is too late to send it in the mail?